Skip to main content

 Explore the different ways to get into this role.

-You can get into this job through a university course or by working towards this role.
+You can get into this job through;

 University

-Once you've graduated, you need to complete:
+Once you've graduated, you need to take further training to complete:

 To get into some universities you'll need to pass the Law National Aptitude Test (LNAT).